jamesjsong/Stim/_posts/2022-06-29-Part-One-of-An-Odyssey.markdown

 ---
 layout: post
-title:  An Odyssey, Part I: A Journey in Quotes
+title:  An Odyssey, Part I
 date:   2022-06-29
 categories: jekyll update
 ---

 James Song

+# An Introduction in Quotes

 The Start:
 “Whenever I find myself growing grim about the mouth; whenever it is a damp, drizzly November in my soul; whenever I find myself involuntarily pausing before coffin warehouses, and bringing up the rear of every funeral I meet; and especially whenever my hypos get such an upper hand of me, that it requires a strong moral principle to prevent me from deliberately stepping into the street, and methodically knocking people's hats off—then, I account it high time to get to sea as soon as I can." –Ishmael, *Moby *Dick*